About the Project

 Measuring so-called lactate is essential for evaluating the performance of athletes.
 When the body breaks down glucose for energy, it produces lactate as a by-product.
 This fuels muscles, provides a burst of power and delays fatigue.
 If you’ve ever run so hard you’ve felt like your legs were burning, then you’ve reached your lactate threshold.
 Lactate is produced by the body during strenuous exercise.
 The longer it takes to reach the threshold, the more fit an athlete is.

-Abdallah’s innovation is unique because it requires no wiring.
+Up till now, lactate levels were measured in fully stocked labs with countless wires and sensors and this is where Abdallah’s innovation becomes unique; it requires no wiring.
 The Sports Performance Patch System is comprised of a smart watch, belt, and a smart tablet.
 It accurately measures athletes’ vital signs.
 The patch then communicates their effort levels to the trainers.
 Abdallah’s patch detects breathing and heart rates, humidity, and body temperature.
 All this information is recorded.
 It then deduces the lactate state in the athlete’s body to facilitate effective advice and dynamic analysis.